VSCode Stripped Down

 Running ctrl+shift+p gives us the super menu of all the things we can do.
 If you find a thing that has keybindings, you can press the keybinding next time.
 Good way to discover new shortcuts and new actions.
 I want to hide the sidebar and maximize the edit screen, and the command for that on the list is Maximize Editor Group and Hide Sidebars.
 Great!
 Jam that.

 Now we want the sidebar for a bunch of things, like messing with the file-tree or extension lists or git stuff or bot chat.
 Once I've used the sidebar and I'm done, I want it to go away.
-So I've added this to my settings.json to make this even easier:
+So I've added this to my keybindings.json to make this even easier:

 {